gprakarsh/WikiQueria/README.md

 3,"Commas in quotes, they're okay"
 ```

-Edge file -- vertex IDs are separated by a space, and there is a newline separating each edge.
+Edge file (TXT) -- vertex IDs are separated by a space, and there is a newline separating each edge.
 The first field is the source vertex ID, the second field is the destination vertex ID.

 ```
 0 1